innovaphone/externalweb_php/README.md

 ## PHP Application with Session Management and Authentication

 This is a sample PHP application that handles sessions, performs authentication, and serves static files.
-It features a basic challenge-response mechanism to securely grant access to a protected HTML page (`app.htm`).
+It features a basic challenge-response mechanism to securely grant access to a protected page (`webservice.php`).

 ### Features